1991 United States Senate special election in Pennsylvania

 The 1991 United States Senate special election in Pennsylvania was held on November 5, 1991, after incumbent Republican Senator John Heinz died in a plane crash on April 4 of that year.
-Democrat Harris Wofford was appointed to the seat by Governor Bob Casey, and won the general election over Republican Dick Thornburgh, a former Governor and U.S. Attorney General.
-Wofford became Pennsylvania's first Democratic Senator since Joseph S. Clark Jr. left office in 1969.
+Democrat Harris Wofford was appointed to the seat by Governor Bob Casey, and won the general election in a landslide over Republican Dick Thornburgh, a former Governor and U.S. Attorney General.
+Wofford became Pennsylvania's first Democratic Senator since Joseph S. Clark, Jr. left office in 1969.
 Major-party candidates for this election were chosen by party committees, as the vacancy had happened too late for a primary to be held.

 This was the first time a Democrat won this seat since 1940.

 Background

 Death of Senator John Heinz

 On April 4, 1991, United States Senator John Heinz was killed when his Piper Aerostar propeller-driven aircraft collided in mid-air with a Bell 412 helicopter over Merion Elementary School in Lower Merion Township, a suburb northwest of Philadelphia.
 All five people in both aircraft were killed.
 Two school children on the ground were also killed by falling debris.

 Governor of Pennsylvania Bob Casey memorialized Heinz as "a distinguished and dedicated son of Pennsylvania."
 Heinz had been re-elected to his third term in the Senate in 1988 and the term was not set to expire until 1995.
 Governor Casey was empowered to appoint an interim Senator to fill the vacant seat until a successor could be duly elected in November, as required by statute.
-In the immediate aftermath of the Senator's death, Casey declined to name any potential replacement.
+In the immediate aftermath of the Senator's death, Casey declined to name any potential replacement, though it was expected Casey would pick the state's first Democratic senator since 1968.

 Because Heinz's death came in April, it was too late for primaries to determine the party nominees for the special election.
 Instead, the state party committees would determine the nominees for the special election.